-I think here in America there is this clear model for mentor ship.
-Basically walking up to someone and asking them if they like to be your mentor.
+Here in America, there is this clear model for mentorship.
+It's basically walking up to someone and asking them if they like to be your mentor.
 I don't remember it being that extreme back in Germany, or at least it was more subtle.

-Looking at it from the traditional perspective, I never had a dedicated mentor.
+Looking at it from this traditional perspective, I've never had a dedicated mentor.
 I never had someone I was meeting up with on a regular basis.
 There was never someone specific I called a mentor, or asked to be my mentor over a period of time.

 Mentors come and go.
-To make someone your mentor you don't even have to ask them, you simply make them your mentor.
+To make someone your mentor you don't have to ask them.
+You simply make them your mentor.

 Some mentors are passive, some more active.
 There are many mentors in my life who do their job by just being who they are, and sometimes I have no intention in even meeting them because I like the passive relationship we have.